ZRR1498/get-resources/README.md

 # Polling Service
-This service queries resources at the specified url in the configuration file (for this project, separate applications with views were created that can be accessed).
-Data from resources comes to the service in various formats, after which they are parsed and saved to the database.
-If the condition is met (the sum of real numbers in the database for the current day is more than 1000), a post-request is made to a third-party service (which is also implemented as a separate application within the framework of this project).
+This service queries resources at the specified urls in the configuration file (for this project, separate applications with views were created that can be accessed).
+Data from resources comes to the service in various formats, after which they are parsed and saved to the database PostgreSQL.
+If the condition is met (the sum of float numbers in the database for the current day is more than 1000), a post-request is made to a third-party service (which is also implemented as a separate application within the framework of this project).

 ### Main functionality:
 * **Poll three services to get data**
 * **If the condition is met - a post-request for a third-party service**
 * **Separate views for displaying data from the database, as well as events (fixing post-requests to a third-party service)**

-### Requirements
+### Requirements:
 * Language: **Python 3.11**
 * Frameworks: **Django 4.2** and **Django Rest Framework 3.14.0** and **Celery 5.2.7**
 * Databases: **PostgreSQL 15** and **Redis**